vplauzon/vplauzon.github.io/_posts/2020/1/2020-02-26-broadcasting-events-to-multiple-solutions.md

 A much harder way to model the APIs from a security perspective is to have one endpoint for all type of data:  a buffet.
 The only way to secure it is to apply security trimming, i.e. identifying the caller and hidding data they do not have the right to see in the response payload.

 Cyber security people typically do not like security trimming because it pushes the access control mechanisms deeper inside an API's implementation.
-In order to validate security compliance, you often need to validate the code of a solution.
+In order to validate security compliance, we often need to validate the code of a solution.

 So keeping the simpler approach in mind, we can now replicate it to event topics: